ClusterHQ/flocker/docs/install/docker-plugin.rst

   It is possible that Docker or your orchestration tool will prevent this from happening, but Flocker itself does not.
 * ``--volumes-from`` and equivalent Docker API calls will only work if both containers are on the same machine.

-  Some orchestration frameworks may not schedule containers in a way that respects ths restriction, so check before using ``--volumes-from``.
+  Some orchestration frameworks may not schedule containers in a way that respects this restriction, so check before using ``--volumes-from``.
 * We recommend only using named volumes when using the Flocker plugin.

   If you use volumes in your Docker run commands without specified names, anonymous volumes can be created.